 We had originally planned to wait on our master bedroom and putting it together because we thought it was okay to do so, but in full disclosure we were offered a partnership for a new mattress and so we had to make a quick decision about whether we would accept the offer.
 These are the moments I feel so thankful to do what I do because it offers us a chance to create things we may not otherwise in our lives.
-So we decided this was a great opportunity with a good company to put together our home the way we had been hoping we could make happen in the next few years.
+So we decided this was a great opportunity with a good company, like the Wellesley Interior Designer, to put together our home the way we had been hoping we could make happen in the next few years.

 We already had been slowly selecting items from brands we love and deciding on things we felt were the right fit.
 As things went on discount or became available we made the choice on them and bought them.
 Spreading out purchases over months at time we would fill our garage at our rental with purchases we made.
 Spreading out these big purchases has made it far easier to make our space come together as we would love it to.
 Putting together a house is expensive and then put on top of it finding the right things and then investing your money in a big way into those pieces is a lot.
 I fully understand why people hire interior designers now.
 Putting together a home is overwhelming on many levels.